Welcome to fipublishing.com, your source for the latest updates, trends and ideas from the exciting world of web design.

 Other tasks: Funding of health research

-Funding of health research in a range of host institutions across Ireland, including universities, Institutes of Technology, Hospitals, health-relevant government agencies.
-Collection and analysis of health-related statistics to inform planning in the health system, and to inform government policy.
+Health research is funded in a range of host institutions across Ireland, including universities, Technological universities, hospitals, and health-relevant government agencies.
+Health-related statistics are collected and analysed to inform planning in the health system and government policy.

 Contact